adversarial-fi/quickflips/README.md

 3. `pandas`

 You also need a [BaseScan account](https://basescan.org/register) to get an API, and a [CryptoCompare](https://www.cryptocompare.com/) account for the same purpose.
 Both offer free APIs.

+Once you get them, swap out the placeholder values in the Python script for your keys and run it on the terminal.

+You'll be asked for a single-column `.csv`  file with Base addresses, one address per row.
+Input the path and it will output the information on your screen and also as an export `.csv` file with more details.

 ### Last updated